debops/debops/docs/getting-started.rst

    hostname

-The role does not check if the host can manage network interfaces, therefore you should only enable this role on that hosts that are allowed to do so.
-One of the limiting factors can be presence of the ``cap_net_admin`` POSIX capability, make sure that its present on the host so that it can manage its own networking.
+The role does not check if the host can manage network interfaces, therefore you should only enable this role on hosts that are allowed to do so.
+One of the limiting factors can be the presence of the ``cap_net_admin`` POSIX capability.
+Make sure that its present on the host so that it can manage its own networking.

+.. _ifupdown__ref_example_playbook:

 Example playbook
 ----------------